Alpi157/ddos_detection_system/README.md

 # DDoS Detection using Machine Learning and Markov Chains

-This project aims to provide a robust, two-layered defense mechanism against Distributed Denial of Service (DDoS) attacks by combining Machine Learning (ML) techniques for detection with Markov Chains for adaptive mitigation.
-It is designed for Software-Defined Networking (SDN) scenarios but can be adapted to other network environments.
+This project aims to provide a robust, two-layered defense mechanism against DDoS attacks by combining Machine Learning techniques for detection with Markov Chains for adaptive mitigation.
+It is designed for SDN scenarios but can be adapted to other network environments.

 ---